ja-css/secret/Security/EToken, certificates, ssh.md

 ---
 1.5 create pub for ssh
 `ssh-keygen -f NAME.pem -y > NAME.pub`
+If this causes error: `Permissions xxxx for 'NAME.pem' are too open`, do `chmod 400 NAME.pem`.

 ## 2. Install Safe Net Authentication client

-#### Important: token passwords in Mac version and Linux version are not fully compatible.
+> Important: token passwords in Mac version and Linux version are not fully compatible.
 I've tested alphanumeric and it works fine, however a symbol like `#` causes issues and passwords won't work on either Linux or MacOS.

+> Important: Installing certificates on the token using `Safe Net Authentication client` results in private key installed with permissions `AT_SIGNATURE`, as opposed to `AT_KEYEXCHANGE`.
+As a result of that the private key can only be used for signature creation, but not for encrypting and decrypting data.
+There are alternative ways to import the certificate, but each has its drawbacks.
+>- The document [EToken, OpenSSL encrypt files.md](EToken%2C%20OpenSSL%20encrypt%20files.md) describes using OpenSC's `pkcs11-tool` to import private key, which results in private key being created with permissions to "sign", "encrypt" and "wrap".
+Those permissions can't be configured.
+We can encrypt, but according to [EToken vulns.md](EToken%20vulns.md), we shouldn't allow the same key to wrap and encrypt, see doc for details.
+>- The document [EToken: Generate keys on token and run CSR with pkcs11-tools.md](EToken%3A%20Generate%20keys%20on%20token%20and%20run%20CSR%20with%20pkcs11-tools.md) describes a way to generate private key directly on the token using MasterCard's `pkcs11-tools`.
+It allows to set attributes for the key, so we can allow "sign" and "encrypt" without "wrap", but this key is not exportable and will perish with the token.
+So, when token breaks you can't recover your key to a different token.
+This might be desirable in a number of scenarios, but not in all of them.
+>- As of now I'm still looking for a way to be able to import a private key with sign and encrypt only.
+MasterCard's `pkcs11-tools` don't seem to allow importing a private key (more info here: https://github.com/Mastercard/pkcs11-tools/blob/master/docs/MANUAL.md#p11importcert), so one direction worth investigating is minimal code changes in the original OpenSC's `pkcs11-tool` to allow setting private key attributes (here https://github.com/OpenSC/OpenSC/blob/master/src/tools/pkcs11-tool.c#L3927).
+P.S.
+Looks like `pkcs11-tool` already has something of the sort here, need to make sure I'm using the latest version on Linux. (https://github.com/OpenSC/OpenSC/blob/master/src/tools/pkcs11-tool.c#L3927):
+   `{ "usage-sign",		0, NULL,		OPT_KEY_USAGE_SIGN },`
+   `{ "usage-decrypt",	0, NULL,		OPT_KEY_USAGE_DECRYPT },`
+   `{ "usage-derive",	0, NULL,		OPT_KEY_USAGE_DERIVE },`
+   `{ "usage-wrap",	0, NULL,		OPT_KEY_USAGE_WRAP },`
+added on Feb 1, 2020, commit: https://github.com/OpenSC/OpenSC/commit/0cd19b59e19a7129f4064fcb94e0e39615ec0cdc
+On Linux the options exist, but they don't seem to set attributes as expected.
+Need to debug and fix the code, potentially compare with `pkcs11-tools`.

 ### Mac
 https://www.certsign.ro/en/support/safenet-installing-the-device-on-macos/
 Version for BigSur: [here](http://support.certsign.ro/safenet/SafeNetAuthenticationClient.10.2.111.0.dmg)